phiryll/phiryll.github.io/docs/concurrency.md

 Let’s say you send a command to Alice to “Do X and return an ack/nack”.
 If you don’t get a reply, you will have no idea whether or not X has actually been done.
-Similarly, after Alice sends a reply, she may have no idea whether or not you received it.
+After Alice sends a reply, she may have no idea whether or not you received it.
 Even if you get an ack, X might have been undone by someone else after Alice sent the ack but before you received it.

 Because of the long delivery time, it's much more obvious that any information can be outdated by the time it is received.
 That’s also